caaditijain0407-jpg/HisaabKaro/README.md

 ## Contributing

-This is currently a learning project but contributions are welcome!
+Contributions are welcome!
 Please open an issue first to discuss what you'd like to change.

 ## License